By Jeremy Selwyn

 When Taquitos.net was launched in July of 2000, with the then-novel idea of reviewing packaged salty snacks, we weren't so concerned about counting them — just looking for ever-crazier flavors, from sour cream & clam to roast beef & mustard and pickle.
 Little did we know that our discoveries would include BBQ Kangaroo potato chips, Voodoo Gumbo and Mr. Dragon's Fire Chips — or that 11 years later, we'd publish our 5000th snack review.

 It started by accident.
-In the first of many media writeups of this site, BusinessWeek published a small item in the "e.biz" section (scroll wayyyy down to the bottom to find it) in early 2001.
+In the first of many media writeups of this site, BusinessWeek published a small item in the "e.biz" section in early 2001 (unfortunately link rot has severed the article from the Interweb).

 I told the BusinessWeek reporter that we had 300 snack reviews and wanted to try every snack on earth.
 Then, unfortunately, he asked how many that was.
 I said I had no idea.
 He asked again, and I wouldn't venture a guess.
 He kept asking, and eventually I said, well, there's a whole lot of companies and a whole lot of countries and a whole lot of flavors, so maybe 10,000 — but I stressed, really dunno, not my area of expertise, don't quote me on that.
 So "the 10,000 commercial snacks on earth" figure ended up in BusinessWeek, stated as unattributed fact, and the quest for 10,000 became the theme of the story, pointing out that we had 9700 left to go.
 Ouch, 300 didn't sound so impressive anymore.